 - Grant Program Eligibility: Staff evaluated applications for Grant Program eligibility and completeness.
 If applicants were deemed ineligible for participation, letters were sent which explained our rationale, and provided applicants an opportunity to appeal our determination.
 If information was missing from the application packet, applicants were given a deadline for submitting required information. - 2.
-Low-Income Preference Points: In order to assign low-income preference points, staff retrieved 2007-08 free & reduced price meal data from CDE's website for each applicant.
-The data measures the number of students at the school in the 2006-07 school year that were eligible for free & reduced price meals, and calculates the percentage of the students attending the school who qualify for free/reduced meal programs.
-The school does not necessarily need to have a lunch program in order to file this information with CDE, rather this data also is used to measure the number of low-income students being served by the school. - Overcrowding Preference Points: Staff provided a list of Grant Program applicants to our colleagues at OPSC requesting overcrowding percentages for the districts in which the applicant charter schools are located.
-The Percentage Overcrowded is determined by dividing the district's remaining New Construction Eligibility by its current enrollment, and multiplying the product by 100. - 4.
+Low-Income Preference Points: In order to assign low-income preference points, staff retrieved 2008-09 free and reduced price meal data from CDE's website for each applicant.
+The data measured the number of students at the school in the 2008-09 school year that were eligible for free or reduced price meals, and calculated the percentage of the students attending the school who qualified for free/reduced meal programs.
+The school does not necessarily need to have a lunch program in order to file this information with CDE, rather this data also is used to measure the number of low-income students being served by the school. - 3.
+Overcrowding Preference Points: One of two methods was used to determine the assignment of preference points for overcrowding.
+Schools were assigned points based on the higher of the two methods: Option A) OPSC provided available overcrowding percentages for the districts where the applicants are located.
+The Percentage Overcrowded is determined by dividing the district's remaining New Construction Eligibility by its current enrollment, and multiplying the product by 100.
+Option B) CDE identified public schools eligible for funding under the Overcrowding Relief Grant of the Critically Overcrowded School programs.
+Staff contacted applicants and requested assistance identifying overcrowded schools located within three miles of the applicant school.
+Additionally, using Yahoo maps as the resource, staff searched for public schools and matched against the overcrowded school list to identify overcrowded schools.
+Under the Option B method, several schools were assigned 10 overcrowding points. - 4.
 Non-Profit Points: Applicant charter schools that demonstrated that it, or its operator, is organized and operated as a 501(c)(3) or as a nonprofit California public benefit corporation, were awarded 20 preference points in this category. - 5.
-Student Performance: Applicant charter school that met its API growth target for either school wide or comparable improvement for the most recent year, were awarded 10 preference points in this category. - 6.
-Compliance With Charter Terms and Standing with Authorizer: To ensure that applicants were in compliance with the terms of their charters, and in good standing with their chartering entities at the time of application submission, as required in the Grant Program regulations, Authority staff sent out letters to chartering entities requesting verification of charter compliance and good standing. - 7.
-Notification of Preliminary Point Assignment: Notification has been provided to applicants regarding their eligibility as well as their preliminary preference point assignments.
-Authority staff noted when preference points were not awarded in any given category.
-Applicants were afforded an opportunity to discuss the point assignments with staff of the Authority, OPSC and CDE regarding point assignments in the respective categories.
+Student Performance: Applicant charter schools that met the API growth target for the most recent year were awarded 10 preference points in this category. - 6.
+Compliance With Charter Terms and Standing with Authorizer: To ensure that applicants were in compliance with the terms of their charters, and in good standing with their chartering entities at the time of application submission, as required in the Grant Program regulations, Authority staff sent out letters to chartering entities requesting verification of charter compliance and good standing.